razor-x/bsdznc/README.md

 - restart: restart the znc server.
 - start: start the znc server.
 - stop: stop the znc server.

-#### Attribute Parameters

-- name: the name of the znc server.
-- user: the user to run the ZNC server under.
-Defaults to <code>"znc"</code>.
-- group: the group to run the ZNC server under.
-Defaults to <code>"znc"</code>.

 ## Development and Testing